DimpalAgrawal/Classified-ads-48/README.md

 --------
 ## Classified-ads-48 for *Algeria* use case

-I want to build an open annoucements platform in *Algeria* (Lack of an online serious posting platform.
+I want to build an open announcements platform in *Algeria* (Lack of an online serious posting platform.
 I feel Facebook and others alone are so diverse but a separate specialized platform with a map can be a good case).

 ## Captures